Fireworks displays

 If you plan to conduct a fireworks display, you must notify us.
-You may also need to get an approval from us for the display.
-This will ensure that the fireworks don't pose an aviation safety risk.
+To ensure aviation safety you may also need to get an approval from us.

 Don’t forget to check whether you need any local or state approvals.